House of Representatives

 Private ownership of big cats does not contribute to conservation goals.
 Privately owned big cats from the United States cannot be released into the wild because they lack the skills to survive; consequently, confiscated big cats must be placed in other captive environments.

-Ending the continuous breeding of big cats for cub handling and ending the pet trade in big cats would lend the United States greater credibility in conservation efforts abroad.
-State Department efforts to end cruel “tiger farming” elsewhere are currently hamstrung by the existence of a big cat crisis in our own nation.
+Ending the continuous breeding of big cats for cub handling and ending the pet trade in big cats lends the United States greater credibility in conservation efforts abroad.
+State Department efforts to end cruel “tiger farming” elsewhere were hamstrung by the existence of a big cat crisis in our own nation.